ChickTechRDU/rpi-wordpress-screen/README.md

 - Rolling out new versions of custom code to systems
 - Working closely with developers to ensure that they make good security and performance decisions

 My name is Michael White and I'm a Lead Application Integration Engineer.
 As a Lead Application Integration Engineer I'm responsible for:

 - Making sure people don't do dumb shit or recreate the sins of their fathers.
 - TODO - miwhite

 My name is Alec Henninger and I'm a Senior Software Applications Engineer.
 As a Software Engineer I'm responsible for:

-- Choosing techonolgy paths that will directly make or break a 34 billion dollar company on a daily basis.
+- Choosing technology paths that will directly make or break a 34 billion dollar company on a daily basis.
-- TODO - ahenning
+- Designing tools to help other teams build web servers and applications that power redhat.com and some of the world's largest organizations
+- Making these servers resilient to bugs or hardware failures so they keep running no matter what happens
+- Triaging and fixing outages at any time of day and making sure we learn from failures to always get better

 My name is Sneha Gunta and I'm a Senior Software Applications Engineer.
 As a Software Engineer, I:
 - TODO - sgunta